bounswe/bounswe2024group9/reports/m3_group9.md

 -- Django (version 5.1.2)

 #### Mobile Application
-    !!!
-TO BE COMPLETED !!!
+ - 8GB RAM
+ - 32 GB Storage
+ - Android 12 or above

+ - Android – we recommend a minimum of 4 GB of RAM an­­d a screen size greater than 5 inches.
+ - Stable internet connection

-### 2. How to Run the Web Application and Backend on Local (with Docker)
+### 2. How to Run the Web Application on Local (with Docker)

 **1. Clone the Repository**:
 ```bash